ChadMCasey/ChadMCasey/README.md

 <p>If you are reading this message i urge you to connect with me on linkedin!
 I am always interested in making new friends and expanding my circle :)</p>

-- 🔭 I’m currently working on [completing the Triple10 Full Stack Bootcamp!](https://tripleten.com/)
+- 🔭 I’m currently working on Building my portfolio website and refining my backend skills.

 - 🌱 I’m currently learning **React, Redux, Node, Express, MongoDB, JS, HTML5, CSS3**